Luke sees himself as the steady hand on the steering wheel of the firm or its spiritual leader but really, he is just the oldest guy in the office.

 Marie calls him simple but really this is just her cutting shorthand for describing Luke’s ability to make legislative complexities and legalese understandable.

-In his spare time he collects watches and scans newspapers from around the world for strange facts and interesting stories.
+In his spare time he collects books and art, watches endless episodes of political tv shows and scans newspapers from around the world for strange facts and interesting stories.
 He is a Senior Contributor to Trip Advisor and thinks he was born to review all restaurants.